Growing importance of online reviews in buying decisions

 Factors influencing online purchasing decisions

-The survey, published by Eccomplished looked at the buying habits of 2,000 respondents and came to the following conclusion:
+A recent survey, published by Eccomplished, looked at the buying habits of 2,000 respondents and came to the following conclusion:

 Just under a quarter (23%) of online purchasers claimed they talked to friends and family in order to help them make a purchase, yet significantly more – nearly a third (31%) – cited having read product reviews or endorsements online.
 So the opinion of a stranger would appear to be more useful than that of a friend or family member when making an online purchase.